-5 TEEL development started as a project under the auspices of SCAPA, which provides technical information and recommendations for emergency preparedness to assist in safeguarding the workers and the public (DOE, 2015b).
+5 TEEL development started as a project under the auspices of SCAPA (superseded by STARS in 2018), which provides technical information and recommendations for emergency preparedness to assist in safeguarding the workers and the public (DOE, 2015b).
 TEEL development shifted directly to the Office of Emergency Management prior to the publication of DOE-HDBK-1046-2008.

-5 REVIEW PROCESS AND PUBLICATIONS
+5. REVIEW PROCESS AND REFERENCES